roryl/lucee-book/caching.md

 # Caching
-Simple applications usually do not need caching but as your application grows more complex, you may need to employ caching strategies to speed up execution.
-You should always try to avoid caching until it is necessary.
-Caching data can add complexity to your application, and that complexity has to be worth it.
-If you are not seeing any slowness in your application yet, then don't bother caching.
+Simple applications usually do not need caching but as an application grows more complex, it may need to employ caching strategies to speed up execution.
+Developers should try to avoid caching until it is necessary.
+Caching data can add complexity to an application, and that complexity has to be worth it.
+If an application is not experiencing any slowness, then its generally better to not implement caching.

-Lucee has one of the most robust caching solutions on the market and caching is available at every level, even in the language syntax itself.
-The right type of caching you need to use depends on the performance constraints of your particular application and the structure of your code.
+Lucee has one of the most robust caching solutions and caching is available at every level, even in the language syntax itself.
+The right type of caching to use depends on the performance constraints of the particular application and the structure of the code.
 Typically, go for the easiest thing that works!

 This section gives an overview of the available caching features.